ankushmohite/K8s_notes/Application_level_issue.md

 I work closely with developers to resolve application-related issues.

-so, sometimes ArgoCD does not show service INFO logs, so, at that time we check logback-spring.xml file for INFO Level logs entry putted or not.

-If not, then we will add and then restart pod.
+Sometimes ArgoCD does not show INFO logs.We check the logback-spring.xml file to verify if INFO-level logging is configured.
+If it's missing, we add the entry and restart the pod.

 # 1. Diff. between Satic pod and dynamic pods?